African Slave Trade Patrol: Origin

-Perry's arrival marked the beginning of America's growing effectiveness in the suppression though the overall victories were insignificant compared to the Royal Navy's West Africa Squadron in the same period.
+Perry's arrival marked the beginning of America's growing effectiveness in the suppression, though the overall victories were insignificant compared to the Royal Navy's West Africa Squadron in the same period.
 The British captured hundreds of slave ships and fought several naval battles; their success was largely due to the superior size of their navy and supply bases located in Africa itself.
 The combined efforts of both the British and the United States successfully freed thousands of slaves but the trade continued on and the operation was expanded to the West Indies, Brazil and the Indian Ocean.
 The Brazil Squadron, the West Indies Squadron, the East India Squadron and the later Home Squadron were all responsible for capturing at least a few slavers each.

 Revenue Cutter Service Patrols

-On 1 January 1808, a law making the slave trade from Africa illegal went into effect.
+On January 1, 1808, a law making the slave trade from Africa illegal went into effect.
 Revenue cutters were charged with enforcing this law.
-On 29 June 1820, the Dallas captured the 10-gun brig General Ramirez carrying 280 African slaves off of St. Augustine, Florida.
-On 25 March, the Alabama captured three slave ships.
+On June 29, 1820, the Dallas captured the 10-gun brig General Ramirez carrying 280 African slaves off St. Augustine, Florida.
+On March 25, the Alabama captured three slave ships.
 By 1865, revenue cutters had captured numerous slavers and freed nearly 500 slaves.

 Capture of Spitfire

-On 13 June 1844, the brig was placed back in commission with Commander Henry Bruce in charge.
+On June 13, 1844, the brig was placed back in commission with Commander Henry Bruce in charge.
 Two weeks later, she sailed down the Delaware River and passed between the capes and into the Atlantic.
 After visiting Funchal, Madeira, the ship joined the African Station off Tenerife in the Canary Islands.
-For the next sixteen months, Truxtun patrolled off West Africa, visiting Monrovia, Liberia and Sierra Leone, where slaves were freed.
+For the next sixteen months, Truxtun patrolled off West Africa, visiting Monrovia, Liberia, and Sierra Leone, where slaves were freed.
 Truxtun also sailed to Maio islands of Santiago, and São Vicente.
 The Americans captured only one slaver on their cruise in 1845, the New Orleans schooner named Spitfire.
 The vessel was caught on the Rio Pongo in Guinea and was taken without incident.
 Though she was only about 100 tons, she carried 346 slaves.
-The Americans also discovered that she had landed 339 slaves near Matanzas, in Cuba, the year before.
+The Americans also discovered that she had landed 339 slaves near Matanzas, Cuba, the year before.
 Commander Bruce reported that "between her decks, where the slaves were packed, there was not room enough for a man to sit, unless inclining his head forward; their food was half a pint of rice per day, with one pint of water.
 No one can imagine the sufferings of slaves on their passage across, unless the conveyances in which they are taken are examined.
 A good hearty negroe costs but twenty dollars, or thereabouts, and brings from three to four hundred dollars in Cuba."
 The capture of Spitfire gave the American Navy the incentive to increase the strength of the Africa Squadron.
 The ship was also fitted out and used in anti-slavery operations.
 On October 30, 1845, Truxtun weighed anchor at Monrovia, and she headed west towards Gosport Navy Yard, which she reached on November 23.
 She was then decommissioned on November 28.